-The Department is considering future projects at the Airport that are not included in the financial forecasts presented in this Report (referred to as Other Projects) and is expected to incur costs related to the Other Projects during the Forecast Period.
+The Department is considering future projects at the Airport that are not included in the Airport Capital Program (referred to as Other Projects) and is expected to incur costs related to the Other Projects during the Projection Period.
 While these projects have proceeded through various stages of definition, each project remains subject to certain changes that may be identified in the environmental permitting and preliminary design process.
 Funding sources for the Other Projects are currently being developed and will likely change as agreements to implement the Other Projects are finalized.
 Several different approvals, including approval by the Board of Airport Commissioners, are required prior to the Department proceeding with the Other Projects.
 Other Project scopes, costs and funding plans remain subject to substantial revision.